kpuka/SIMAH/_portfolio/7 Risk Difference, Relative Risk, and Odds Ratio.md

 The use and interpretations of risk difference (RD), relative risk (RR) and odds ratio (OR).
 RD, RR, and OR provide an estimate (with confidence interval) for the relationship between a  binary outcome ("yes" or "no") and other variables.  <!--more-->

 # Introduction
 The relationship between a binary outcome (e.g. yes vs. no) and other variables may be expressed through risk difference, relative risk and odds ratio.
-These measures are described below and should always be reported with confidence intervals.
+The choice of which effect measure to use is informed by study objectives and study design.
+These measures are described below and should always be reported with confidence intervals.Logistic regression, a frequently used method to identify the covariates associated with a binary outcome yields odds ratios.

 'Risk' refers to the probability of having a disease or some outcome.
+For example, the risks that a single throw of a fair die will produce a six (for example) are 1 to 6, or 1/6.

 $$Risk = \frac{\text{number of people with disease/outome}}{\text{total number of people}}$$

 'Odds' refers to the probability that the event of interest occurs to the probability that it does not.
-For example, the odds that a single throw of a die will produce a six (for example) are 1 to 5, or 1/5.
+For example, the odds that a single throw of a fair die will produce a six (for example) are 1 to 5, or 1/5.

 $$Odds = \frac{\text{umber of people with disease/outome}}{\text{umber of people without disease/outome}} $$